Tremor - self-careShaking - self-care; Essential tremor - self-care; Familial tremor - self-care

 Medicines to Treat Tremors

-Your health care provider may prescribe medicines to relieve your tremor symptoms.
+Your provider may prescribe medicines to relieve your tremor symptoms.
 How well any medicine works may depend on your body and the cause of your tremor.

 Some of these medicines have side effects.
-Tell your health care provider if you have these symptoms or any other symptoms you are concerned about:
+Tell your provider if you have these symptoms or any other symptoms you are concerned about:

 - Fatigue or drowsiness